pmichali/lazyjack/README.md

 ### Work Area (work-area)
 By default, the `/tmp/lazyjack` area is used to place configuration files, certificates, etc. that are used by `lazyjack`.
-If you want to use another location, you can optionally add this field to override that setting.
+For security purposes, you should select a secure location, by overriding the value in this field.

 ### Topology (topology)
 This is where you specify each of the systems to be provisioned.
 Each entry is referred